LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 ### Warning 26: unused-var

 This warning is enabled by default.
-I can be disabled by passing the `-w -26` to the compiler.
+It can be disabled by passing the `-w -26` to the compiler.

 Description:
 ```